100 Dead Dogs Suspected At South Jersey Home, Child Turned Over To DCF, Parents Arrested: PD

 Rebecca Halbach, 35, and Brandon Leconey, 32, have been arrested for endangering the welfare of a child and animal cruelty, after the harrowing discovery at their Evesham home on the 600 block of Main Street was made Monday, Aug.
 28, police said.

+"The dogs were so skinny covered in fleas, long toenails," she said.
+"Our patron called the police.
+We were not only concerned about our dogs, but any other dogs in the home."

-Officers, called to the scene on reports of animal cruelty, found that the conditions in the home were extremely poor due to the amount of deceased animals throughout the home.
+Police said they were called to the scene on reports of animal cruelty, and found that the conditions in the home were extremely poor due to the amount of deceased animals throughout the home.
+Thompson said that's when they instructed the patron to take their dogs to the vet immediately.

 A juvenile was found to be living in the home and was removed by police due to the unhealthy conditions.
 The New Jersey Division of Child Protection & Permanency (DCP&P) was contacted and is investigating.
 The child is now in the care of DCP&P.